Homemade Corned Beef

 I had to try a piece right away.
 It was really tender and had amazing flavor.

-There’s no doubt that this meal takes a bit of planning, but it’s actually not that much work.
+There’s no doubt that this homemade corned beef recipe takes a bit of planning, but it’s actually not that much work.
 As long as you have the fridge space for a huge thing of brisket, and you can get your hands on some pink salt, this is a fairly straightforward dish to make.